DCS-training/Processing-Geographical-Data-in-QGIS/README.md

 # Processing Geographical Data in QGIS
 This repo contains the material connected to the Processing Geographical Data in QGis training The workshop was created for CDCS by **Ki Tong**.
-This is an intermediate-level workshop focusing on how to manage and process geospatial data for further analysis.
+This workshop focuses on how to manage and process geospatial data for analysis.

-The workshop covers the techniques for manipulating geospatial data using QGIS and visualising the results of geoprocessing.
+The workshop covers the techniques for manipulating geospatial data using QGIS and visualising the results of geo-processing.
 The slides introduce the concept of geoprocessing, including its common types and how it is applied within the QGIS platform.
 There are also practical exercises using real-world data, which aim to teach students how to manipulate geospatial data to align with their research objectives and perform various descriptive and statistical analyses.